 - Men who are diagnosed or suspected of having testicular cancer will usually be given the details of a urology specialist nurse or “Key worker” who will act as their point of contact during and after treatment and who can provide them with relevant information and advice.
 They will usually also have access to other medical professionals who may be involved in a man’s care and may be able to liaise with them if there are any problems.

 - Once a diagnosis of testicular cancer is suspected things will begin to move very quickly; surgery will be booked and scans arranged usually within a two-week period.
 Men should try and plan ahead and involve all of their family so that they can help with any arrangements that need to be made while having treatment (childcare, work etc.).

 - Men will need to take time off work during and after treatment.
 It is advisable to keep any correspondence/ letters and contact details of the health professionals involved or procedures performed as proof of treatment in case an employer wants evidence.
 It may also be a good idea to talk to a human resources department if available and inform them of the situation.

 - Although the hospital where a man has been treated can issue you a sick certificate to cover stay in hospital they will not be able to provide a long term sick certificate.
 This will need to be obtained from a G.P.

 To read personal stories of men who have been affected and treated for testicular cancer please click here

-To download a PDF about being diagnosed with testicular cancer please click here
+To download a PDF of our Testicular Cancer Booklet please click here

 References available on request.